wireapp/wire-server/docs/src/developer/developer/pr-guidelines.md

 NB: The nginz paths are interpreted as *prefixes*.
 If you add a new end-point that is identical to an existing one except for the path of the latter being a proper prefix of the former, and if the nginz configuration of the two paths should be the same, nothing needs to be done.
 Exception: if you see a path like `/self$`, you know it doesn't match `/self/sub/what`.

-The following needs to be done, as part of a PR adding endpoints or changing endpoint paths:
+The following needs to be done, as part of a PR adding endpoints or changing endpoint paths.

  - [ ] Update nginz config in helm: `charts/nginz/values.yaml`
  - [ ] Update nginz config in the demo: `deploy/services-demo/conf/nginz/nginx.conf`